xenomedia/traefik/README.md

 ```

 Fill in your details.
-Enter *.docker.localhost for the Common Name
+Enter *.test for the Common Name

 ```bash